kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

 ## LimitRange

-When you have ResourceQuota object with limits in place for cpu+ram, it meant that it has become mandatory for all pods definitons to specify cpu+ram limits as well.
+When you have ResourceQuota object with limits in place for cpu+ram, it means that it has now become mandatory for all pods definitons to specify cpu+ram limits as well.
 So the following will no longer work:

 ```yaml
 ---